e16din/memory-orm/README.md

 ## Save or update a row

-If you don't know whether or not a value exists in your database, you can use the method `saveOrUpdate`, which will check if the object has an id and if it exist inside your database.
+If you don't know whether or not a value exists in your database, you can use the method `saveOrUpdate`, which will check if the object has an ID and if it exist inside your database.
 If it exists, it'll update the existing record;
 otherwise it will create a new one.